bloomreach/s4cmd/README.md

 We have used s3cmd heavily for a number of scripted, data-intensive applications.
 However as the need for a variety of small improvements arose, we created our own implementation, s4cmd.
-It is intended as a drop-in replacement for s3cmd for enhanced performance and for large files, and with a number of additional features and fixes that we have found useful.
+It is intended as an alternative to s3cmd for enhanced performance and for large files, and with a number of additional features and fixes that we have found useful.

 It strives to be compatible with the most common usage scenarios for s3cmd.
-It does not offer exact compatibility, due to a number of corner cases where different behavior seems preferable, or for bugfixes.
+It does not offer exact drop-in compatibility, due to a number of corner cases where different behavior seems preferable, or for bugfixes.